Yaffle/EventSource/README.md

 bower install event-source-polyfill
 ```

-Just include `eventsource.js` in your page to use the polyfill.
+Just include `eventsource.js` or `eventsource.min.js` in your page to use the polyfill.

 Browser support: